vindexTOS/PCmarket/README.md

 Create a new branch for your changes.
 Make your changes and commit them.
 Push your changes to your forked repository.
-Create a pull request in the original repository.
+Create a pull request in the original repository.```shell
-License
-The PC Market App is released under the MIT License.
-Created by vindexTOS